-- 34. (1) Any information collected in the course of an investigation shall not be disclosed or made available to any other person other than in connection with an investigation carried out under these regulations or in compliance with an order of a court of competent jurisdiction. - (2) The information referred to in subregulation (1) shall include but not be limited to the following - - (a) statements taken from persons by the investigation authorities in the course of their investigation; - (b) communication between persons involved in the operation of the aircraft; - (c) medical or private information regarding persons involved in the accident or incident; - (d) cockpit voice recordings and transcripts from such recordings; - (e) recordings and transcriptions of recordings from air traffic control units; - (f) cockpit airborne image recordings and any part or transcripts from such recordings; and - (g) opinions expressed in the analysis of information, including flight recorder information. - (3) A record of the information referred to in subregulation (2) shall be included in the final report, in its appendices or in any other report only when it is relevant to the analysis of the accident or incident. - (4) The names of the persons involved in the accident or incident shall not be disclosed to the public. - 35.
-(1) Where the retention of the aircraft involved in an accident or incident. parts of the aircraft or aircraft wreckage, or any contents of the aircraft is no longer necessary for the purposes of an investigation, the Director shall release custody of the aircraft, parts, wreckage or contents of the aircraft to the following person or persons - - (a) if it is a Botswana registered aircraft - (i) the owner of the aircraft, parts, wreckage or contents of the aircraft, - (ii) where the owner is dead, his or her personal representative, or - (iii) a person authorised in writing by the owner or his or her personal representative to take custody on behalf of the owner or the owner's personal representative; or of records
+- (a) cockpit voice recordings and airborne image recordings and any transcripts from such recordings; - (b) records in the custody or control of the accident investigation authority being; - (c) all statements taken from persons by the accident investigation authority in the course of their investigation; - (d) all communications between persons having been involved in the operation of the aircraft; - (e) medical or private information regarding persons involved in the accident or incident; - (f) analysis of and opinions about information, including flight recorder information, made by the accident investigation authority and accredited representatives in relation to the accident or incident; and - (g) the draft Final Report of an accident or incident investigation. - (2) A record of the information referred to in subregulation (1) shall be included in the final report, in its appendices or in any other report only when it is relevant to the analysis of the accident or incident. - (3) The names of the persons involved in the accident or incident, audio content of cockpit voice recordings as well as image and audio content of airborne image recordings shall not be disclosed to the public. - (4) The accident investigation authority should retain, where possible, only copies of records obtained in the course of an investigation. - (6) A State receiving a draft Final Report shall take measures to ensure that it is not disclosed to the public. - 48.
+(1) Where the retention of the aircraft involved in an accident or incident, parts of the aircraft or aircraft wreckage, or any contents of the aircraft is no longer necessary for the purposes of an investigation, the Director shall release custody of the aircraft, parts, wreckage or contents of the aircraft to the following person or persons -